-The right colour, at the right time, at the right place.
+The right color, at the right time, at the right place.
 That’s all that really matters when it comes to marine iguana mating season in Galapagos.
-Marine Iguanas, a member of our BIG15 group of iconic species, displays an extraordinary array of visual and behavioural patterns during hot season!
+Marine Iguanas, a member of our BIG15 group of iconic species, displays an extraordinary array of visual and behavioral patterns during hot season!
 In this blog, we invite you to find out how they do it and why they do it!

 With the arrival of the hot season (Dec-May) comes many things in Galapagos, one of which is marine iguana breeding season.
 At first glance, one might consider it rather peculiar for marine iguanas to begin their mating season during this relatively odd time of the year.
 Why inconvenient?
 Principally because water temperatures rise, meaning that the presence of nutritious algae in the ocean – one of the marine iguanas’ largest sources of food – drops substantially.
 In a nutshell, this means that marina iguana breeding season begins right when food supplies are at their all-time lowest.
 But this is, in fact, part of their instinctual strategy, so to speak.